Skip to content

 The jobs API provides several features to make it easy for you to schedule jobs.

-The main functionality of jobs API allows you to create, retrieve, and delete scheduled jobs.
-By default, when you create a job with a name that already exists, the operation will fail unless you explicitly set the 'overwrite' flag.
+The main functionality of the Jobs API allows you to create, retrieve, and delete scheduled jobs.
+By default, when you create a job with a name that already exists, the operation fails unless you explicitly set the `overwrite` flag to `true`.
 This ensures that existing jobs are not accidentally modified or overwritten.

 ### Schedule jobs across multiple replicas